 Since Kolmac does not use powers of attorney, guardianship or advance directives forms, Kolmac staff should not be in a position to witness legal documents for a patient or patient’s family member.
-Staff are required to witness the signing of Release of Confidential Information forms and they may sign any Release of Confidential Information once they are satisfied the patient has filled it out correctly and in it’s entirety.
+Staff is required to witness the signing of Release of Confidential Information forms and they may sign any Release of Confidential Information once they are satisfied the patient has filled it out correctly and in its entirety.

 5. PROFESSIONAL RESPONSIBILITIES

-In order to work towards Kolmac’s goal of providing the best possible treatment for its patients we expect all staff, including interns, consultants, contractors or volunteers to maintain a high level of professionalism and integrity.
+In order to work towards Kolmac’s goal of providing the best possible treatment for its patients, we expect all staff, including interns, consultants, contractors or volunteers to maintain a high level of professionalism and integrity.
 They must work only within the bounds of their competence, based on education, training, supervised experience, and professional credentials.
 Medical and clinical staff must maintain their qualifications and licensure at all times in addition to participating in ongoing education relevant to their profession.
 Medical and clinical staff will engage in ongoing consultation with other relevant professionals to create a team environment that provides the best possible clinical care for our patients.